 Rules for coding the cause(s) of death may require modification when evidence suggests that such modifications will improve the quality of cause-of-death data.
 Before 1999, such modifications were made only when a new revision of the ICD was implemented.
 A process for updating the ICD that allows for mid-revision changes was introduced with ICD-10.
 Minor changes may be implemented every year, while major changes may be implemented every three years.
-Updates to the ICD in 2012 do not have a significant impact on the data on this website.
+Updates to the ICD in 2012 do not have a significant impact on the data in the Data Visualizations tool.

 The ICD not only details disease classification but also provides definitions, tabulation lists, the format of the death certificate, and the rules for coding cause of death.
-Cause-of-death data presented on this website were coded by procedures outlined in annual issues of the NCHS Instruction Manuals.
+Cause-of-death data presented in the Data Visualizations tool were coded by procedures outlined in annual issues of the NCHS Instruction Manuals.